WHO AM I?

-My name is Aparna and I am a stay-at-home-mom to our 14 year old daughter.
-We are from the beautiful Indian state of Kerala (famous for its coconut trees, backwaters and ayurveda) and now live in Goa (known for its beaches, churches and Portuguese influenced cuisine).
+I am Aparna, a free lance food photographer and food blogger for the last 8 years .
+We are from the beautiful Indian state of Kerala (famous for its coconut trees, backwaters and ayurveda)

 I am not a chef, nor do I have formal training in the culinary arts.
-I do love good food, and have grown up surrounded by womenfolk who were all very good cooks.
+I do love good food, and grew up surrounded by womenfolk who were all very good cooks.
 Both my paternal and maternal grandmothers, and my mother were known in the family for their cooking skills.
 They were also supposed to have what we traditionally referred to as “Kaipunyam” which would roughly translate as “magic of the hand”, that special something that was not in the recipe but added a special something to everything they cooked and served.
 I guess it meant they cooked with love.

-I would like to believe that some of that has rubbed of on me and shows in my cooking too.
+I like to believe that some of that has rubbed of on me and shows in my cooking too.
 While what I cook most of the time are well balanced meals from my native cuisine, we also enjoy exploring other cuisines and dishes, many of which I attempt to recreate in my kitchen.